-The school year is in full swing, and you need to know the basics of sharing the road with a school bus.
+The school year is in full swing, and drivers need to know the basics of sharing the roads with school buses.
 School buses follow the same driving laws as other vehicles, but extra rules apply to you for student protection.

-See below for some good information about driving around school buses.
-Do not neglect the safety of children and make a life-changing mistake.
+See below for some helpful information about driving around school buses.
+Drivers should be cautious to prioritize the safety of the children on these buses and adhere to these important rules.

 Do not pass school buses